 Generally while making a comparison between the company’s cash book and bank balance, the balance does not tally.
 Therefore, it is important to determine the cause for the difference and display them in the bank reconciliation statement and then tally the two balances.
 The bank reconciliation statement helps in explaining the differences in the amount between the company’s cash book and bank balance.
 The cash book and the bank passbook differences are caused by:

-- The difference in timing recording the transactions- The difference in timing can be caused by many factors.
-Few factors are
+- The difference in timing recording the transactions: The difference in timing can be caused by many factors which are:

 - Bank-issued cheque but not yet deposited for payment